-The Board of Directors can issue regulations specifying the conditions under which trustees / nominees are recognized as shareholders with voting rights (Art.
+The Board of Directors can issue regulations specifying the conditions under which trustees/ nominees are recognized as shareholders with voting rights (Art.
 8 para.
-5 of the Articles of Association).
+5 of the Articles of Association, available at www.sonova.com/en/investors/articles-association).

 Procedure and conditions for cancelling statutory privileges and limitations on transferability